 Well, summer is almost here, and the kids will soon be out of school – you know what that means!
-All of us frugal moms have to find some cheap or more preferably, free summer activities for kids to occupy themselves with.
-Here are some great options for free summer activities for kids I’ve found:
+All of us frugal moms have to find some cheap or more preferably, FREE summer activities for kids to occupy themselves with.
+Here are some great options for FREE summer activities for kids I’ve found:

-Movies make great free summer activities for kids!
+Movies make great FREE summer activities for kids!
 Let’s all go to the movies…

-Movies are great low-cost or sometimes even free summer activities for kids.
+Movies are great low-cost or sometimes even FREE summer activities for kids.
 Here are some options for movie viewing that I’ve found.

 Cinemark Summer Movie Clubhouse: 10 movies for only $5.
 That comes out to just $0.50 per movie!
 In addition, you can purchase tickets the day of for just $1.

-Classic Cinemas: Check out the Wednesday Morning Movie Series – June 12th through August 7th, you can see G and PG rated films for just $1.
+Classic Cinemas: Check out the Wednesday Morning Movie Series – June 8th through August 10th, you can see G and PG rated films for just $1.

 Regal’s Summer Movie Express: This summer movie program is on Tuesdays & Wednesdays at 10 a.m. and runs for nine weeks.
 Admission is $1, and a portion of the proceeds will benefit the Will Rogers Institute.
-Head over here for a list of participating locations and start dates.

 Sunny days are perfect for helping kids burn off energy and stay healthy!
-Best of all, being active doesn’t cost anything, making active adventures great free summer activities for kids!
+Best of all, being active doesn’t cost anything, making active adventures great FREE summer activities for kids!

 Kids Skate Free: Kids 12 and under can skate for FREE this summer at participating Kids Skate FREE Rinks.
 Go here to find a location near you and sign your kids up to snag their FREE skating passes.
 Hours and additional fees (including skate rental fees) vary based on location.